corda/corda-docs-portal/content/en/platform/corda/4.12/enterprise/upgrade-guide.md

 To ensure compatibility of all existing transactions in the node’s backchain with the external verifier, and consequently with Corda 4.12, a new utility tool has been introduced: the [Transaction Validator Utility]({{< relref "node/operating/tvu/_index.md" >}}).
 This tool runs the external verifier process on the existing backchain as a sanity check.

+#### Corda 4.11 vs Corda 4.12

+The following diagram outlines the core differences between Corda 4.11 and Corda 4.12, providing a high-level overview of how the external verifier works with the legacy contract code to verify both Corda 4.11 and Corda 4.12 transactions.

+The different colors in the diagram indicate the elements used in each version.
+While Corda 4.11 remains unchanged, some elements from Corda 4.11 are carried over to Corda 4.12.
+When the 4.12 node starts, it loads the 4.11 Contract CorDapp, enabling the Corda 4.12 node to send transactions to the Corda 4.11 node.
+Both the 4.11 contract code (pink) and the 4.12 contract code (green) are included in the transactions.
+The 4.11 node then discards the new 4.12 contract code.

+The Corda 4.11 transaction verifier has also been preserved in an external process to allow Corda 4.11 transactions to be verified by Corda 4.12.

 {{< figure alt="Corda 4.12 vs Corda 4.11" width=75% height=75% zoom="resources/corda412vs411.png" figcaption="Corda 4.12 vs Corda 4.11">}}

 ## Upgrade scenarios